MKme/Engine-Doctor/README.md

 1. BME280 Version- This has Temp, Pressure and HUMIDITY with Thermocouple

 2. BMP280 Version - This uses the cheaper BMP280 sensor without HUMIDITY

+To upload the code you must install ESP32 board support- Google for tutorials

+You must be using a fairly recent Arduino IDE to upload spiffs (the web page files)

+Set up your IDE using these settings for the board:

+Upload the board (if you get any errors make sure you have installed the Adafruit libraries for the BMP or for BMP280: https://github.com/MartinL1/BMP280_DEV#bmp280_dev_library

+Upload web page files Spiffs using the command "Tools> ESP32 Sketch Data Upload"

 ### How to Use It